 and day pleasing to the Lord?

-6 “Isn’t this the fast that I have chosen:
+6 “Is this not the fast that I have chosen:

 breaking every yoke?

-7 Isn’t it for distributing your bread to the hungry,
+7 Is it not for distributing your bread to the hungry,

 and bringing the poor and rejected into your house?